How to Wear & Care for Cashmere Sweaters: 7 Worth the Splurge

 Yes, you can, but you must be gentle.

-- Hand Wash It: Fill a basin with cool water, add a mild detergent, and give it a gentle swish to create suds.
+- Hand Wash It: Fill a basin with cool water, add a mild detergent, and gently swirl to create suds.

 - Soak for 10-15 minutes.